 We are endeavoring to preserve our historic art and statuary for the future.
 We hope it will be a calmer, more reflective, less angry future.

 Think of folks in 100 years, looking at the statues.
-Talking about their history, some of which is being made now.
+Think of them talking about their history, some of which is being made now.

-Or in the alternative, think of them looking at an empty lawn.
+Or in the alternative, think of people in 100 years looking at an empty lawn.
 Or a parking lot or office building, which is what empty city property invariably becomes.
 Which is better?

 Q: The Monument Fund: when was it started?

 A: October 2016.
-Here in Charlottesville there was a lot of back-and-forth over whether they would move monuments, starting in the Spring of 2016, extending all the way to the Spring of 2017.
+Here in Charlottesville there was a lot of back-and-forth over whether they would remove monuments, starting in the Spring of 2016, extending all the way to the Summer of 2017.
 We created an organization to collect money to sue only when the threat became certain, the need clear.

 Q:How much money have you collected?